 Georgia

-With more than 500 grape varieties and eight millennia of viticulture history, Georgia is one of the most up and coming wine producing countries in the world thanks in part to the amber-wine trend.
+With more than 500 grape varieties and eight millennia of viticulture history, Georgia is one of the most up and coming wine producing countries in the world thanks in part to the amber-wine success.
 Amber wine is something Georgia has been pioneering for centuries.

 In 2017, a team of archaeologists found the oldest trace of winemaking in the Kartli region, south of Tbilisi.
 This happened about eight thousand years ago.
 No wonder drinking the precious liquid sits at the very core of the Georgian culture.